Patricio Escobar: His government

 During his government the Democratic Center, the Liberal Party (Blue) and the Colorado Party (Red) were founded.
 On October 24, 1887 the National Council of Education was created.
 Was enacted the law of obligatory primary education, the Paraguayan teacher Atanasio Riera, graduated in Corrientes and writer of “Primera memoria sobre Educación común” (First memories about Common Education), returned to the country.
 That same year the treaty Aceval-Tamayo, with Bolivia was signed, the Agricultural Bank and the Official Newspaper were created.

-On July 20, 1888 the Law School was re-opened and on September 11 died the professor, writer and Argentine ex-president Domingo Faustino Sarmiento, who collaborated in the creation of new educative plans.
-In 1890 Adela and Celsa Speratti return to the country after their exile and organized the School of Teachers.
+On July 20, 1888 the Law School was re-opened and on September 11 the professor, writer and Argentine ex-president Domingo Faustino Sarmiento, who collaborated in the creation of new educative plans, died.
+In 1890 Adela and Celsa Speratti returned to the country after their exile and organized the School of Teachers.

 General Escobar gave special importance to the development of education as a sign of progress for the country.
-On September 24, 1889 the National University was founded and two years before the National Library, Paraguay participated in the First International American Conference, organized in Washington and was created the Bank of Paraguay.
+On September 24, 1889 the National University was founded and two years before that the National Library.
+Paraguay participated in the First International American Conference, organized in Washington, and the Bank of Paraguay was created.
 The law that established the purposes and conditions of the secondary teaching was approved and public schools were created in Villa Rica, Encarnación, Pilar and Concepción.
-The rail tracks were extended from Paraguarí to Villa Rica, hiring the Company Patri, Travassos and Cía. for the purpose, later the work was given to an English company.
-The electric power was also installed in the country for the first time.
+The rail tracks were extended from Paraguarí to Villa Rica, hiring the Company Patri, Travassos and Cía. for the purpose; later the work was given to an English company.
+Electricity was also installed in the country for the first time.

 He served as President of the Senate in 1894 and in 1902.
+He died in his home on April 19, 1912.